 This article is not as technical as Andreas’ talks nor as comprehensive as Song’s book.
 Instead, it is a much more basic description for a broader audience.
-If you wish to learn to code, there is not detailed enough information here.
+There is not detailed enough information here for the reader to learn how to code bitcoin.
 Nevertheless, you should feel pretty comfortable with the fundamentals of Bitcoin Script by the time we are done.

-The essence and value of Bitcoin is in the cryptographic transactions that are exchanged as monetary currency.
-T understand exactly how these transactions transpire, you need to understand what Bitcoin Scripting is; which is exactly what I am going to explain here.
+The cryptographic transactions exchanged as a monetary currency is the essence and value of Bitcoin.
+To understand exactly how these transactions transpire, you need to understand what Bitcoin Scripting is; which is exactly what I am going to explain here.

 Because Bitcoin is not a physical currency, you cannot spend them the same way you would physical cash even though, like cash, transactions are peer-to-peer.
 Although Bitcoin is not a physical currency, you might think of bitcoin transactions as being similar to the way that writing a personal cheque works.
 When I write a cheque, on that piece of paper is my account number, the amount I am giving the recipient, the name of the recipient, and my signature endorses the transfer of funds from my account.

 So when the recipient takes that piece of paper to a bank teller (or more likely an ATM), she signs the back of the cheque to prove that she is the correct recipient.
-Once all of these steps have been completed, the bank knows to move money from my account into that of the recipient.
+Once all of these steps are complete, the bank knows to move money from my account into that of the recipient.